DevExpress-Examples/out-of-maintenance-xamarin-forms-demo-app/README.md

 ![DevExpress Mobile UI for Xamarin.Forms](./Images/xamarin.png)

 The **DevExpress Mobile UI for Xamarin.Forms and .NET MAUI** is free of charge.
-To learn more about our offer and reserve your copy, please visit the following webpage: [Free DevExpress Mobile UI for Xamarin.Forms and .NET MAUI](https://www.devexpress.com/xamarin-free).
+To learn more about our offer and to reserve your copy, please visit [Free DevExpress Mobile UI for Xamarin.Forms and .NET MAUI](https://www.devexpress.com/xamarin-free).

 ### Requirements